emdgroup-liquid/liquid/src/liquid/type-checking-and-intellisense.md

 }
 ```

-The format of the referenced JSON file, which includes type information about each web component, doesn't follow a common standard, but is Visual Studio Code specific.
+The format of the referenced JSON file, which includes type information about each Web Component, doesn't follow a common standard, but is Visual Studio Code specific.
 Discussions on a standard, which eventually will lead to support in more editors, is (at the time of writing) [still ongoing](https://github.com/WICG/webcomponents/issues/776).
 Probably due to the fact that there is no standard yet, VS Code extensions are not yet making use of the custom data feature.
 Hense intellisense is not yet working in Vue templates, Svelte markup etc.

 [Some efforts](https://youtrack.jetbrains.com/issue/WEB-39620) are also being made to enable intellisense for Web Components in Intellij editors, but we are not there yet.